Team: Urgent Homecare Falls Response Service

 You will be required to work to a four week rota to include AM shifts (7am to 2pm) and PM shifts (1.45pm to 10pm).
 Alternate weekend working is also required.
 You will need to have a full driving licence.
 A vehicle is provided whilst on duty.
 A driving assessment will take place as part of the interview process.

-To find out more, you can give us a call on the below number, and we’ll tell you the ins and outs of being an Urgent Response Worker with us.
+To find out more, please give us a call on the below number, and we’ll tell you more about being a Support Worker in the Urgent Homecare Falls Response Service.

 Central Bedfordshire Council has its own vision and values that are integral to everything we do.
 Our area vision is to make Central Bedfordshire 'A great place to live and work.